-Part 8 Section F : People with mental illness and coexisting drug and alcohol problems
+Chapter 8 Section F : People with mental health conditions who have alcohol and other drug issues

-Many people with mental illness also have coexisting drug and alcohol problems.
-There is considerable evidence that the continued use of some drugs leads to mental illness.
+Many people with mental health conditions have co-existing alcohol and other drug issues.
+There is considerable evidence that the continued use of some substances leads to mental and physical health difficulties and psychosocial disability.

-Some people with mental illness use non-prescription dugs or alcohol to help them cope with their illness.
-This can lead to addiction or dependence on the drugs and alcohol they use.
+Some people with mental health conditions use alcohol and non prescription drugs to help them cope with the impact of their illness.
+This can lead to addiction or dependence on a number of legal and illegal substances that they may use.

-Often people with mental illness and co-existing drug and alcohol problems experience difficulty when trying to get treatment for their drug and alcohol problem.
-Many services and agencies only work with either drug and alcohol, or mental illness, and can't or won't treat both problems at the same time.
+Often people with mental health conditions and co-existing alcohol and other drug issues experience difficulty when trying to get treatment for both issues.
+Many services and agencies only work with either alcohol and other drugs, or mental illness, and are unable for a number of reasons to treat both conditions at the same time.

-The NSW Government acknowledging this issue established the NSW Mental Health and Drug and Alcohol Office (MHDAO), which has consultation liaison services to ensure that NSW hospitals have timely access to specialist staff to help with the management of patients who have both mental health and drug and/or alcohol problems.
+The NSW Government recognised this was problem when it established the NSW Mental Health and Drug and Alcohol Office (MHDAO), and created consultation liaison services to assist NSW hospitals have timely access to specialist staff to help with the management of patients who have mental health and alcohol and other drug issues.
+However, specialist staff are not always available, especially in rural and remote hospitals.
 Click here for more information about the MHDAO.
-Nevertheless, the issue of getting appropriate services in the community is still a problem for many people with both mental health and coexisting drug and alcohol issues.
+The issue of getting appropriate services in the community also remains a problem for many people with both mental health and coexisting alcohol and other drug issues (AOD).

-Similarly, people with mental health and coexisting drug and alcohol problems often experience poor physical health.
-NSW Health has a policy on linking physical care and mental health care and has produced a pamphlet on this issue, 'What to expect from a mental health service'; click here to read.
+Similarly, people with mental health and coexisting AOD issues often experience poor physical health.
+NSW Health has a policy on linking physical care and mental health care and has produced a pamphlet on this issue.

 The principles and policies that apply to all health services are available on the NSW Health website.

-Each Area Health Service in NSW also has their own policies and procedures.
-Click here for a list of NSW Area Health Services with a links to their websites.
+Each Local Health District in NSW has its own policies and procedures.
+Click here for a list of NSW Local Health District Services with a links to their websites.

-If you are not satisfied with an Area Health Service response, you could complain to the Health Care Complaints Commission.
+If you are not satisfied with an Area Health Service response, you could complain to the Health Care Complaints Commission (HCCC).

 For more information about other drug and alcohol support and information services, click here.